42Xannyx/libasm/README.md

-# libasm
+# libasm - Assembly yourself!

+### Summary
-Assembly yourself! | **Summary:** The aim of this project is to get familiar with assembly language.
+The aim of this project is to get familiar with assembly language.